kubeshop/testkube/docs/docs/testkube-pro/articles/AI-test-insights.md

 ## Example of Creating a cURL Test

-Login to your Testkube cloud account and create a test.
+Login to your Testkube pro account and create a test.
 The test in this example will send an HTTP GET request to an endpoint and validate that the response - an IP address - is received.

 Provide the following details:
 Name: `curl-url-test`